damiencal/CrossBeer/README.md

 [daviddm-urldev]: https://david-dm.org/damiencal/CrossBeer#info=devDependencies

+## Description
+CrossBeer is a blockchain based decentralized social network mobile application that

+Features:
+Discover & Share Your Favorite Beers

+Explore Nearby Popular Bars

+Discover What Your Friends Are Drinking

+Share What & Where You’re Drinking

 ## Why we chose Open Source
 We have chosen to open source the app's code hoping the community will help us turn this project a reality.